sf-wdi-26/modules/w01/d04/m1-debugging/readme.md

 **Multiple breakpoints**

-You can add several breakpoints in the scripts, and everytime a breakpoint is set, the execution will stop.
+You can add several breakpoints in the scripts, and every time a breakpoint is set, the execution will stop.
 You can enable and disable the breakpoints using the checkboxes on the right sidebar.

 It is possible to access a breakpoint by clicking on it in the source on the left.